 In terms of the principle of the development, it was noted that the proposed houses were located between the site of the Glyntwrog public house and a single-storey semi-detached house known as Bryn Siriol.
-It was added that the site was on a slight slope and had not been designated for a specific use; the site was outside the development boundary of Llanrug, but immediately abutted the development boundary of Llanrug, but immediately abutted that Llanrug had been identified as a Local Service Centre in the LDP but since the site was located outside the development boundary, policy TAI 16 ('Exception Sites') applied to the proposal.
+It was added that the site was on a slight slope and had not been designated for a specific use; the site was outside the development boundary of Llanrug, but immediately abutted the development boundary of Llanrug as defined in the LDP.
+It was explained that Llanrug had been identified as a Local Service Centre in the LDP but since the site was located outside the development boundary, policy TAI 16 ('Exception Sites') applied to the proposal.
 Policy TAI 16 enabled housing developments on sites that were outside, but abutted the development boundary but it had to be ensured that the proposal complied effectively with Policy requirements.